 Normally, application folders completed by April 1 (fall) and December 1 (spring) will be evaluated for matriculation for the following semester.
 Specific expectations are described on the Graduate Study application form and on the Graduate Studies website (http://sites.keene.edu/gradstudies/).
 Individual programs have target enrollments.
 Keene State College reserves the right to close admissions, irrespective of the stated deadlines.
 Once accepted, students are required to submit a $100 nonrefundable enrollment services fee before matriculation.

-The Graduate Program is administered through the Teacher Education and Graduate Studies (TEGS) Office in collaboration with the Education faculty.
-The College’s Admissions Office coordinates the admissions process in conjunction with the TEGS Office.
+The Graduate Program is administered through the School of Professional and Graduate Studies (PGS) in collaboration with the Education faculty.
 The Registrar’s Office maintains academic records.
-Upon admission to the Graduate Program, the TEGS Office, after consultation with the student and Education faculty, identifies an advisor.
-The TEGS Office monitors matriculated student progress through the program.
+Upon admission to the Graduate Program, and after consultation with the student and Education faculty, each student is assigned an advisor.
+The Graduate Studies Office monitors matriculated student progress through the program.

 The Education faculty offers courses in a cycle that meets the needs of the students in each program.
 The cycle includes fall, spring, and summer semesters.
 Courses are offered from 4 to 6:30 p.m. and 7 to 9:30 p.m.
 Monday through Thursday during the academic year.
 Courses are also offered on a Friday evening to Saturday schedule.
 Summer session classes include day and evening meetings as well as weeklong institutes.

 Expectations for Degree Completion

 - The minimum course requirements must be completed as specified in the program, with an average grade of B or higher (3.0 on a scale of 4.0).
 No grade less than a C is acceptable, and no more than two grades less than a B may be applied to the degree.
 The Course Retake Policy does not apply to courses taken for graduate credit.